generic-github-user/conlang/README.md

 Anyone is free to use these tools if they find them helpful, although it should be noted that minimal attention was paid to making them universally helpful/easy to learn.

+# Features

+The following is a non-exhaustive list of guiding principles and features the language is intended to have.

+ - Efficiency
+ - Standardization
+ - Flexibility
+ - Coverage
+ - Modularity
+ - Integration
+ - Simplicity
+ - Longevity

 # Formats

 The language can be written in two main forms; graphically and typed.
 The latter is a Romanized version that can be written using universal ASCII/Unicode characters; it is useful for interacting with NLP systems, communicating via text, etc.